Tree Fu Tom: Characters

 Ariela (voiced by Samantha Dakin) is the alpha female character, a beautiful but feisty butterfly in charge of the Branch Ranch at Treetopolis, generally does not accept help from others, is shown to be impatient in some episodes, and likes to get her own way; but she is always there when her friends need her.
 She is beautiful, sassy, tomboyish and polite.
 She is highly competitive and rather impatient.
 She appears to have the closest relationship with Zigzoo – who invents many gadgets for her ranch throughout the episodes.
 Also, she cares deeply about her ranch animals, mostly consisting of various beetles and ladybirds.

 Rickety McGlum (voiced by Tim Whitnall in series 1-4, and Duncan Wisbey in series 5) is an elderly spider of Treetopolis; he used to be thought of as scary, but is now a close friend to Tom and his friends.
 He is additionally a Squizzle expert and trainer, a former race car driver (the car in question being named the Turborantula) and leader of the Tree Fu Rangers.
 He is the grandfather of Racquette.

 Treetog the Tree Spirit (voiced and live acted by Sharon D. Clarke) is the plump friendly leader of Treetopolis.
 She acts as the schoolteacher as well, teaching the young sprite creatures and Tom traditional tree fu spells.

-The Mushas (Puffy and Stink): sister and brother respectively, forever arguing, and the main antagonists, two naughty animated toadstool-type fungi who cause trouble, though occasionally, Puffy seems to be the true antagonist.
+The Mushas (Puffy and Stink): sister and brother respectively, forever arguing, and the main antagonists, two naughty animated toadstool-type fungi who cause trouble.
+They typically use their slime guns (named Stinkifiers) and the Slime Bubbler to spread disgusting slime across Treetopolis.
+Puffy is the larger, more assertive member, while Stink is the smaller, somewhat more intelligent of the two.
 Sometimes, however, they're both shown to need saving.
 Puffy is voiced by Sophie Aldred while Stink is voiced by Tim Whitnall (series 1-4) and Duncan Wisbey (series 5).